 Ye are the salt of the earth: but if the salt have lost his savour, wherewith shall it be salted? it is thenceforth good for nothing, but to be cast out, and to be trodden under foot of men. ~ Matthew 5:13

 Jesus did not say this in view of taking a stand on political issues, or enforcing our morality on society through political stances.
 Instead, he says it in view of what is often referred to as the B-Attitudes.
-When the world sees people with the traits of those Jesus describes as poor in spirit, pure in heart, meek, peacemakers, etc., there is saltiness in our witness of Christ.
+When the world sees people with the traits of those Jesus describes as poor in spirit, pure in heart, meek, peacemakers, etc., there is saltiness in our witness of Christ, and people can taste and see that the Lord is good.
 Christ is exalted in the eyes of the world not by a political church, but a humble church.

 Without getting into a discussion as to the timeline of the book of the Revelation, and whether or not the Mark of the Beast is past or future, literal or figurative, lets just look at the text as it is written and see if it matches the fears people have.